skaft21/platform-interview/README.md

 The team is ready to start pushing to production, but they're concerned about scale.
 They've noted from local testing that each application backend can handle at most 500 requests / sec.
 They're looking to you to help spread client load across multiple backends and implement some form of metrics-based autoscaling.

 Write a rationale for expanding on your work in Phase 2.
-How would you build out a platform on AWS that uses your container ochestrator of choice to scale workloads by number of requests.
+How would you build out a platform on AWS that uses your container ochestrator of choice to scale workloads by number of requests?
 Given this is a fairly involved request, a rationale or annotated diagram is sufficient (no code required).

 Be sure to note the components needed to implement metrics based scaling since this work will be distributed across the team.